JetBrains/intellij-sdk-docs/reference_guide/performance/performance.md

 Don't do anything expensive in event listeners.
 Ideally, you should only clear some caches.
-You can also schedule background processing of events, but be prepared that some new events might be delivered before your background processing starts, and thus the world might have changed by that moment o ven in the middle of background processing.
+You can also schedule background processing of events, but be prepared that some new events might be delivered before your background processing starts, and thus the world might have changed by that moment or even in the middle of background processing.
 Consider using [`MergingUpdateQueue`](upsource:///platform/platform-api/src/com/intellij/util/ui/update/MergingUpdateQueue.java) and `ReadAction.nonBlocking()` to mitigate these issues.

 Massive batches of VFS events can be pre-processed in background, see [`AsyncFileListener`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/AsyncFileListener.java) (2019.2 or later).